 The misfolding of the prion protein into fibrils is observed in neurogenerative prion diseases.
 While the prion protein is a mainly $\alpha$ -helical globular protein with an unfolded tail in its native state, $\beta$ -sheet structures are enriched in the polymeric fibrillar forms.
-We investigated the kinetics of fibril formation from the unfolded state on a per residue basis of human prion protein (Kumar et al., 2010) and murine prion protein (Schlepckow and Schwalbe, 2013).
-Comparison of HSQC spectra
+We investigated the kinetics of fibril formation from the unfolded state on a per-residue basis of human prion protein (Kumar et al., 2010) and murine prion protein (Schlepckow and Schwalbe, 2013).
+Comparison of HSQC spectra directly dissolving the human protein (90-230) and after 4 and 7 d reveals that signals are lost quickly for the core of the fibril (145-223), while N-terminal signals decrease more slowly and signals close to the C-terminal (224-230) change their chemical shift, indicating a structural change in the latter region within the fibril.
+A more detailed view of the fibril formation was obtained on the murine prion protein, where signal loss states could be obtained from multiple HSQC measurements on a per-residue basis.
+Here we found that residues in close proximity to the disulfide bridge (C179-C214) broaden first, which we attribute to initial molecular contacts in oligomer formation, while in a second stage of the aggregation fibrils are formed.

-- directly dissolving the human protein (90-230) and after 4 and 7 days reveals that signals are lost fast for the core of the fibril (145-223), while N-terminal signals decreases slower and signals close to the C-terminal (224-230) change their chemical shift indicating a structural change in the latter region within the fibril.
-A more detailed view of the fibril formation was obtained on the murine prion protein where signal loss rates could be obtained from multiple HSQC measurements on a per residue basis.
-Here we found that residues in close proximity to the disulfide bridge (C179-C214) broaden first which we - 740 attribute to initial molecular contacts in oligomer formation, while in a second stage of the aggregation fibrils are formed.
-Another disease attributed to protein misfolding is the Alzheimer's disease, in which Aβ peptides are forming fibrils.
-The aggregation of Aβ1-40 and Aβ1-42 has been investigated by a number of groups (Bellomo et al., 2018; Pauwels et al., 2012; Roche et al., 2016) by monitoring the loss of the monomers.
-Using the decay of the methylgroup region in a proton 1D as reporter of aggregation, Luchinat and coworkers (Bellomo et al., 2018) conducted extensive parallel simulations on the - 745 folding kinetics at different initial monomer concentrations applying a range of different models.
+Another disease attributed to protein misfolding is Alzheimer's disease, in which $A\beta$ peptides form fibrils.
+The aggregation of A $\beta$ 1-40 and A $\beta$ 1-42 has been investigated by a number of groups (Bellomo et al., 2018; Pauwels et al., 2012; Roche et al., 2016) by monitoring the loss of the monomers.
+Using the decay of the methylgroup region in a proton 1D as a reporter of aggregation, Luchinat and coworkers (Bellomo et al., 2018) conducted extensive parallel simulations on the folding kinetics at different initial monomer concentrations, applying a range of different models.
 Kinetics of amyloid formation can be best described by a model in which oligomers are formed which transform irreversibly into fibrils at a certain oligomer size.
-These fibrils grow (by addition and release of monomers) and undergo fibril fragmentation resulting in smaller fibrils that in turn grow further.
+These fibrils grow (by addition and release of monomers) and undergo fibril fragmentation, resulting in smaller fibrils that in turn grow further.

-Switching gears completely: another impressive example for the application of liquid NMR spectroscopy for the specific order along a defined route.
-This application nicely demonstrates the power of NMR to investigate complex mechanisms on the per site resolution.

-750 investigation of "slow" kinetics is the study of tRNA maturation.
-Barraud et al. (2019) were able to investigate the enzymatic modification of tRNAPhe in yeast cell-extract over 26 h using a series of HSQC spectra.
-Figure 15 shows HSQC spectra of the maturation after 12-14 h after addition of the tRNAPhe to yeast extract showing that modifications are inserted in a
+Switching gears completely: another impressive example of the application of liquid NMR spectroscopy for the investigation of "slow" kinetics is the study of tRNA maturation.
+Barraud et al. (2019) were able to investigate the enzymatic modification of tRNAPhe in yeast cell extract over 26 h using a series of HSQC spectra.
+Figure 15 shows HSQC

-Figure 15: A RNA secondary structure of unmodified and modified tRNAPhe a sequence and cloverleaf representation of unmodified yeast tRNAPhe (left) and modified tRNAPhe (right). b) H-N HSQC spectra in vitro (left) and upon 12 h after addition to yeast extract.
-Assignments are indicated in the in vitro spectrum while red patches highlight areas with significant changes.
-Reprinted from (Barraud et al., 2019)
+Figure 15.
+An RNA secondary structure of unmodified and modified tRNAPhe a sequence and cloverleaf representation of unmodified yeast tRNAPhe (left) and modified tRNAPhe (right). (b) ${}^{1}H{}^{-15}N$ HSQC spectra in vitro (left) and upon 12 h after addition to yeast extract.
+Assignments are indicated in the in vitro spectrum, while red patches highlight areas with significant changes.
+Reprinted from Barraud et al. (2019).